aishahasmoh/kmeans/README.md

 ```

 ## Coding Standards
-The code in this project follows the C style guidelines as outlined by
+The code in this project follows the C style guidelines as outlined [here](https://www.cs.umd.edu/~nelson/classes/resources/cstyleguide/)